damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ```

 ## UpdatePlayerStatus

-Notifications about players connecting/disconnecting from a match are sent via this message.
+Notifications about players connecting/disconnecting from a game are sent via this message.

 ```
  ┌────────┒                      ┌────────┒